Rohithvarma1998/fyyur/README.md

 Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.

-### Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

-* creating new venues, artists, and creating new shows.
-* searching for venues, artists and shows.
-* learning more about a specific artist or venue.

 ### Tech Stack

 Our tech stack will include: